Ten Ways to Manage Your Money in the Cost Crisis

 • Planning your meals – this can help you plan what ingredients you need for what meals and use things before they go off too.
 The Cooking on a Bootstrap website has lots of meal ideas that are costed to help you budget and plan.

-• Cooking in batches – if you have a freezer, cooking in batches (cooking enough for more than one meal) can be a way to save time, reduce stress and save money.
+• Meal prep – if you have a freezer, cooking in batches (cooking enough for more than one meal) can be a way to save time, reduce stress and save money.
 Good recipes for batch cooking include things like soups, stews, pasta sauces and chillis.

 • Comparing prices at supermarkets and seeing where offers the best deals can also help you save money.
 Remember before you head to the supermarket write a list to help to stick to what you need, it’s also recommended to not go food shopping when you’re hungry.